Nurnberg-Meistersinger/cicada-test-task/Research/risk-report.md

 | **ProtocolDataProvider**    | `0xEE343bd811500ca27995Bc83D7ec2bacb63680d0` |

 **Observations**

-- Anchors from `PoolAddressesProvider` matched these addresses.
+- Anchors from `PoolAddressesProvider` matched expected addresses.
 - `PoolProxy.admin` and `PoolConfiguratorProxy.admin` both returned `0x000…000`.
-  - This is consistent with **UUPS-style proxies** where upgrade rights are handled in the implementation, not via admin slot.
+This is consistent with **UUPS-style proxies**, where upgrade rights are embedded in the implementation contract rather than stored in the admin slot.
-- `ProtocolDataProvider` returned coherent reserve/token mappings.
+- This design requires careful monitoring of implementation upgrade functions.

 #### C) Markets & Tokens

-**WETH market**
+**WETH market**:

 | Token | Address |
 |-------|---------|